influxdata/docs-v2/content/influxdb/clustered/reference/licensing.md

 | 7 days after expiry  | 5 minutes / hour  |
 | 1 month after expiry | 100% of queries   |

-It's important to emphasize that **these brownouts only occur *after the license has contractually expired** and have no impact on normal InfluxDB 3.0 operations.
-Also, they **only impact query operations**, and not any other operations (write-oriented operations, compaction, garbage collection).
+It's important to emphasize that **these brownouts only occur after the license has contractually expired**.
+Also, they **only impact query operations**, and not any other operations (eg write-oriented operations, compaction, garbage collection, etc).